appgate/sdpctl/docs/appliance.md

 $ # using filter when cancelling will only cancel upgrades on appliances that matches the filter
 $ # in this example, the upgrade will only be cancelles on the gateway appliance
-$ sdpctl appliance upgrade cancel --filter name=gateway-site1
+$ sdpctl appliance upgrade cancel --include name=gateway-site1

 $ # the --exclude works the same as the filter, but in reverse
 $ # this example will cancel upgrades on all appliances except the gateway appliance